davenquinn/xenoliths/paper/text/chapters/06-modeling.md

-2 uW/m^3 for radiogenic heat production in the crust is actually a relatively conservative estimate given the fluxes implied for Sierra Nevada batholithic material by @Brady2006, and the fact that much of the subduction channel material is pelitic sediment rich in radiogenic elements <comment>should put some reference to Franciscan radiogenic heat</comment>.
+2 uW/m^3 for radiogenic heat production in the crust is actually a relatively conservative estimate given the fluxes implied for Sierra Nevada batholithic material by @Brady2006, and the fact that much of the subduction channel material is pelitic sediment rich in radiogenic elements
+<comment>should put some reference to Franciscan radiogenic heat or just
+pelitic sediments</comment>.
 <!-- Check Kidder2013 and Brady2006 -->

 ### Underplating